Honorary President

 Ambassador

-For several years Roger has worked closely with a local disabled sports team.
-Understanding their needs and building many friendships with the team members has stood me in very good stead for his involvement with Jessie May.
-Engaging with people with disabilities not with disabled people.
-Understanding the enormous difference between those two descriptions.
+For several years, Roger has worked closely with a local disabled sports team.
+“Understanding their needs and building many friendships with the team members has stood me in very good stead for my involvement with Jessie May.
+It’s about engaging with people who have disabilities—not with ‘disabled people.’
+There’s an enormous difference between those two descriptions.”

-Roger recently ran the Bath Half Marathon to raise funds for Jessie May.
-He tries as hard as he can to take part in as many of the Jessie May events as possible.
-The events are always inspiring.
-Everyone involved or associated with the charity are extraordinary people achieving extraordinary things.
-The wonderful unsolicited testimonials received by the charity make all the hard and committed work so worthwhile.
+Roger ran the Bath Half Marathon to raise funds for Jessie May and does his best to take part in as many events as possible.
+“The events are always inspiring.
+Everyone involved with the charity is extraordinary—people achieving extraordinary things.
+The wonderful, unsolicited testimonials received by the charity make all the hard work so worthwhile.”

 Julianne Ponan